 - Significance of early CPR by lay rescuers.

-- Ongoing measurement of end-tidal carbon dioxide (ETCO2) blood pressure and during ACLS resuscitation.
+- Ongoing measurement of end-tidal carbon dioxide (ETCO2) blood pressure during Advanced Life Support resuscitation.

 - Patient care after the return of spontaneous circulation (ROSC).

-- Care for cardiac arrest patients after discharge from hospital.
+- Care for pediatric patients after discharge from the hospital.